4 ways to boost immunity in pregnancy, new mums and children

 4. Stress management – Acute stress triggers the fight or flight mode while long term stress promotes inflammation, weakening our immune system.
 Find a way to mediate this that suits you and your lifestyle – whether it is yoga, exercising, spending time in nature, relaxing with a book/hobby/in a bath with an aromatherapy blend or talking through your worries – making time for yourself is key.
 Again, this step is not always easy with small children, so do what you can and don’t turn this into another stress if you can’t manage regular time for self-care.

-Obviously in conjunction with these four foundations to boost immunity in pregnancy and beyond, you will still want to practice social distancing, regular hand washing and avoiding touching your face while out, as these remain the most important and effective measures.
+Obviously in conjunction with these four foundations to boost immunity in pregnancy and beyond, it is good practice to wash your hands regularly and avoiding touching your face while out, as these remain the most important and effective measures in preventing the spread of bugs.

 Jayne Russell has over twenty years of experience as a pre’ and postnatal massage and nutritional therapist and is the founder of Nom Nom – award winning, certified organic pregnancy and baby skincare.
 Sign up for your free skincare guide “10 Steps to Super Healthy Baby Skin” at nomnomskincare.com